peterbmarks/btw-importer/readme.txt

 6. Done!
 Your Blogger content is now available in WordPress

 == Changelog ==
+= 1.1.0 – 2025-07-10 =
-= 1.0.0 – 2025-07-08 =
+* Fix Pages imported as Posts.
+Should now correctly import pages as WordPress Pages = 1.0.0 – 2025-07-08 =
 * Initial release
 * Replaced `parse_url()` with `wp_parse_url()`